 I needn’t have bothered.

-Aerial photos told the tale; also the number of special papal bus tickets given out were a means of calculating how many turned up.
+Aerial photos told the tale; also the number of special papal bus tickets given out was a means of calculating how many turned up.

 Yeah, this was a million people, give or take.